We are what we repeatedly do. Excellence, then, is not an act, but a habit.” Aristotle

 not once, but several times.
 When you do this, you begin to understand an author’s word choices and sentence patterns more fully.

-“Constant repetition carries conviction” — something to ponder as we all write on!
+“Constant repetition carries conviction” — something to ponder and apply as we all write on!